 So, how can you develop and refine your skills in identifying the similarities between colleges?

-So, how can you use it?
+So, how can you use the College Fit Worksheet?

 Fitz has dedicated the entirety of his 25 year career to encouraging higher education opportunities.
 He worked in the Vanderbilt, Duke Law and St. Lawrence admissions offices prior to serving as an enrollment management consultant for dozens of colleges around the country.
 He partnered with his former Vanderbilt colleague, Nicole Cook, to form Find The Right College and support their mission to make trustworthy college counseling more accessible.